facebook/fresco/CONTRIBUTING.md

 Facebook team member.
 Once the commit has successfully passed Facebook's internal test suite, it will be exported back out from Facebook's repository.
 We endeavour to do this as soon as possible for all commits.

-## Issues
-We use GitHub issues to track public bugs.
-Please ensure your description is clear and has sufficient instructions to be able to reproduce the issue.

-Facebook has a [bounty program](https://www.facebook.com/whitehat/) for the safe disclosure of security bugs.
-In those cases, please go through the process outlined on that page and do not file a public issue.

 ## Coding Style
 * 2 spaces for indentation rather than tabs